 Charter schools are public schools that are responsive to students' needs and are held accountable for improved student achievement.

 The Charter Schools Act of 1992 gives charter schools the freedom to make quick and effective changes to respond to student's needs.

-Barack Obama Charter School (BOCS) was awarded a charter from the State of California Department of Education in Fall 2008.
-We are a member of the California Charter Schools Association.
+Barack Obama Charter School was awarded a charter from the State of California Department of Education in 2008 and the charter was renewed for a five year term in 2014.